someengineering/resoto.com/docs/getting-started/installation/pip.md

 :::note

-Resoto is doing a lot of CPU intense graph operations.
+Resoto is doing a lot of CPU-intense graph operations.
 For a production setup we recommend running `resotocore` using [the PyPy Python interpreter](https://www.pypy.org/).
 On average, PyPy is 4.5 times faster than CPython (the reference Python implementation).
 When using Resoto in Docker we are already shipping it with PyPy by default.

 :::

 ## Installing Resoto

-Resoto consists of multiple [components](../concepts/components/index.md) that are published as individual Python packages:
+Resoto consists of multiple [components](../../concepts/components/index.md) that are published as individual Python packages:

 1. [📦](https://pypi.org/project/resotocore/) `resotocore` maintains the infrastructure graph.
 2. [📦](https://pypi.org/project/resotoworker/) `resotoworker` collects infrastructure data from the cloud provider APIs.